 - Wash your hands or use the alcohol-based hand rub product when you come in, and when you leave.
-There are hand hygiene stations conveniently located throughout all VIHA hospitals and Long Term Care facilities.
+There are hand hygiene stations conveniently located throughout all Island Health hospitals and long term care facilities.

 - Follow instructions given by staff during admission, and when visiting patients.

 - Look for signs posted that identify if other steps need to be taken, such as wearing a gown.

 - Only visit the patient you have come to visit.

 - Do not use patient/resident bathrooms.